 There are few things cuter than watching children completely engaged in pretend play.
-Not only are they in their element and having fun, they are also learning a whole host of skills.
+Not only are they in their element and having fun, but they are also learning a whole host of skills.

 Playing shop is a great activity for preschoolers and even older children enjoy setting up a play grocery store.